 In addition to the minimum cash investment toward the purchase, buyers should have sufficient cash resources after closing to cover at least 2 times their total monthly housing payment.
-For purposes of this requirement, liquid assets are those readily convertible to cash, including but not limited to savings or checking accounts, certificates of deposit, stocks and bonds, money market accounts, etc. Liquid assets, however, exclude life insurance policies and any savings held in a tax-preferred retirement account (e.g. pension, 401(k), IRA, etc.), college savings plan (e.g. 529 account), or health savings account recognized by the Internal Revenue Service.
+For purposes of this requirement, liquid assets are those readily convertible to cash, including but not limited to savings or checking accounts, certificates of deposit, stocks and bonds, money market accounts, etc. Liquid assets, however, exclude life insurance policies and any savings held in a retirement accounts (e.g. pension, 401(k), IRA, etc.), college savings plan (e.g. 529 account), or health savings account recognized by the Internal Revenue Service.